amolinalopez/amolinalopez/README.md

 # Hello, I'm Adriana (she/her)👋🏼

-Currently studying at Ironhack in a 24-week intensive Software Development program.
+Currently looking for an Alternance in Paris for 12 to 24 months as a web dev. (fullstack or front)

+School : 3WA

 ## My stack ⬇️